GChristensen/NewsBlurMod/README.md

 # NewsBlurMod

-This is a fork of [NewsBlur](https://github.com/samuelclay/NewsBlur) for self-hosting with Docker Desktop under Windows.
+This is a fork of [NewsBlur](https://github.com/samuelclay/NewsBlur) for self-hosting with Docker under Windows.

 ## Modifications
 * It is possible to self-host this repo under Windows as is.
+It could be run either directly under Docker Desktop or under Docker Engine inside WSL2.
 * Increased the limit of maximum 100 unread stories.
 The current limit is 2000.
 * Disabled alphabetical sorting of feeds in the sidebar.
 It is possible to sort feeds using drag&drop or through the development JavaScript console.